My name is Andrew Kaye, an Old Boy of Loughton School, and this is my story.

 I joined Loughton School in 1953 and left in 1958, aged 16, to finish my education at the South West Essex Technical College with the necessary GCEs, as they were then called.
 My years at Loughton were dominated by sports, rather than academia.
 Hockey became my obsession.
 The circuit-training and hockey practice dominated my life and friendships, even beyond my school-leaving.

 Suddenly, a serious girlfriend entered life’s arena, and things of a non-hockey nature started to dominate my life.
 In 1966, aged 23, I married Stef, my sweetheart, and 53 years later we are still together.
 In 1982, our only child, Alexandra, came along and became the most wonderful daughter any parent could wish for.
-In 2017 Alex married Martin and they now have 1-year-old George, the best grandchild we could have wished for.
+In 2017 Alex married Martin and they now have 20-month-old George, the best grandchild we could have wished for.
 As is patently obvious, we are a blessed family.

 London was, and still is, a magical city to explore.
 The Clink, the oldest London prison, the various buildings of Government, Security, Museums, Galleries etc. Working in such an environment was truly inspiring to a young man.

 Middlesex County Council disbanded in 1965 and gave rise to the Greater London Council.
-At this point, my career in London ended and I transferred to Chigwell Urban District Council in Loughton, thence, years later, to Harlow Council as Accountant and Senior Cashier, followed by a 2-year appointment in Leighton Linslade Council and finally followed by my final move to the London Borough of Redbridge.
+At this point, my career in London ended and I transferred to Chigwell Urban District Council in Loughton, thence, years later, to Harlow Council as Accountant and Senior Cashier, followed by a 2-year appointment in Leighton Linslade Council and finally followed by my final move to Greater London, the London Borough of Redbridge.
 I worked until retirement in the field of O&M (organisation and methods), finally as one of the Principal O&M Officers.
 This was the most rewarding work of all, studying working methods and practices.

 Sadly, my working career had to end sometime, but I accepted my change of circumstances gracefully.
 I had always been involved in computer programming, repairs and installations, and this interest has continued to this day, although my sport of choice changed from hockey to golf, a smaller ball but much larger pitch.